Code switching revisited: Low-overhead magic state preparation using color codes: Simulation

 where

+A proof of (\ref{eq:fidelity_practical1}) and (\ref{eq:fidelity_practical2}) can be found in Appendix~\ref{app:sim_details}.
+We stress that the described simulation method is well suited for our protocol because we only employ once a logical transversal $T$ gate, thus, it is applied in a single layer at the physical level.
+However, in a more general scenario where two or more non-Clifford gates act on some subset of qubits (as in Refs.~\cite{goto2016minimizing,Chamberland2020}), it is unclear if our proposed method is applicable.
+This is because Pauli errors become Clifford errors after the first non-Clifford gate, and subsequently non-Clifford errors after the remaining non-Clifford gates.

-We quantify the quality of magic state using two different methods.
-In the first approach, we compute the fidelity using Eq.~\eqref{eq:fidelity_practical1} and \eqref{eq:fidelity_practical2} assuming that at the final step we perform logical measurement.
-That is, we measure all the qubits in the $X$-, or $Y$- basis and obtain the syndrome information from the measurement outcomes (recall that in the Steane code, since the stabilizer generators have weight-$4$, it is possible to get the $Z$-syndrome by multiplying the $X$ and $Y$-syndromes, respectively).
-From the syndrome information, a correction is deduced, after which we obtain the logical measurement outcome.
+We quantify the quality of the magic state using two different methods.
+In the first approach, we compute the fidelity using Eqs.~\eqref{eq:fidelity_practical1} and \eqref{eq:fidelity_practical2} assuming that at the final step we perform logical measurement.
+That is, we measure all the qubits in the $X$-, or $Y$- basis and obtain the syndrome information from the measurement outcomes (recall that in the Steane code, since the stabilizer generators have weight-$4$, it is possible to get the $Z$ syndrome by multiplying the $X$ and $Y$ syndromes, respectively).
+From the syndrome information, a correction is deduced using a look-up table, after which we obtain the logical measurement outcome.
 This approach roughly quantifies the quality of the magic state encoded in the Steane code.

-In the second approach, in the last step we post-select on measuring a trivial syndrome.
+In the second approach, in the last step we postselect on measuring a trivial syndrome.
 This can be used as a proxy for the lowest error rate one can achieve if one were to later enlarge the code to a larger one whilst post-selecting~\cite{Itogawa2024,Gidney2024}.
 However, as pointed out in Ref.~\cite{Gidney2024}, the logical error rate obtained after such enlargement process is often higher than the one obtained prior to that stage.
 How the logical error rate changes under such a process is beyond the scope of this paper, and we leave it for a future work.